coverlet-coverage/coverlet/README.md

 The output folder of the coverage result file can also be specified using the `CoverletOutputDirectory` property.

+### Excluding Classes/Methods From Coverage

+By default, Coverlet instruments every method of every class but sometimes for any number of reasons you might want it to ignore a specific method or class altogether.
+This is easily achieved by creating and applying the `ExcludeFromCoverage` attribute to the method or the class.
+Coverlet uses just the type name so the `ExcludeFromCoverage` class can be created under any namespace you wish.
+Also, in line with standard C# convention, either `ExcludeFromCoverage` or `ExcludeFromCoverageAttribute` will work.

 ## Roadmap

 * Branch coverage
+* Filter modules to be instrumented
 * Console runner (removes the need for requiring a NuGet package)

 ## Issues & Contributions